 It doesn't exist to him.

-And, two, it makes him feel good.
+And two, it makes him feel good.

-Too much power is something feels good is worth spending a billion dollars on.
+This is what happens when you give one man too much power is something feels good is worth spending a billion dollars on.

-And the ADL, the CIA, and the Justice Department, and the Southern Property Law Center of Media Matters, they were already doing it when I was taping the interview like three weeks ago.
+They were already doing it when I was taping the interview like three weeks ago.

-So they're losing literally hundreds of billions of dollars in the aggregate because the people are boycotting them, as Elon said.
+But since then, all those big establishment sponsors who are already being boycotted by the American people, by the way, so they're losing literally hundreds of millions of dollars in the aggregate because the people are boycotting them.

-Well, now they're trying to bully Elon to bully the American people, the people of the world.
+As Elon said, well, now they're trying to bully Elon to bully the American people, the people of the world.

 So he said, go fuck yourself.

-I can't speak for Elon.
+And I can't speak for Elon.

 Maybe he'll call in.

-The thing of bots and things like that.
+And I think really cleaned up the thing of bots and things like that.

 As soon as they doubled down, he said, you know what?